sensible-hq/sensible-docs/readme-sync/v0/welcome/00 - draft-overview.md

 }
 ```

-Sensible is highly configurable: you can get simple data in minutes by leveraging GPT-4 and other large language models (LLMs), or you can tackle complex and idiosyncratic document formatting with Sensible's powerful visual layout-based rules.
+Sensible is highly configurable.
+You can get simple data in minutes by leveraging GPT-4 and other large language models (LLMs), or you can tackle complex documents with Sensible's powerful visual layout-based rules.
 By combining layout- and LLM-based extraction methods, Sensible supports the entire document landscape, from consistently laid-out, highly structured business forms to free-form, highly variable legal contracts :

 ![image-20240605094006233](C:\Users\franc\AppData\Roaming\Typora\typora-user-images\image-20240605094006233.png)